 As required by the Treasury Board

-Directive for the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Immigration and Refugee Board of Canada for the fiscal year ending March 31, 2013.
+Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the total annual expenditures for each of travel, hospitality and conference fees for the Immigration and Refugee Board of Canada (IRB) for the fiscal year ending March 31, 2016.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

 This information is updated annually and does not contain information withheld under the